openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [It runs on Linux: Google TV Platform introduced](http://www.itrunsonlinux.com/news/174-google-tv-platform-introduced)

-"At the Google I/O developer conference in San Francisco (USA), several leading industry players announced the development of Google TV â€“ an open platform that merges the web and TV.
+"At the Google I/O developer conference in San Francisco (USA), several leading industry players announced the development of Google TV – an open platform that merges the web and TV.
 It will be based on the Linux based Android platform and runs the Google Chrome web browser.
 Intel, Sony, and Logitech, together with Best Buy, DISH Network and Adobe, joined Google to announce their support for Google TV.
 Here's an extract of the recent [press release](http://www.google.com/intl/en/press/pressrel/20100520_googletv.html)"

 ###  Reviews and Essays